 Creative Sets use the assets on your App Store product page, or metadata, such as texts, screenshots, icons.
 Thus, by optimizing metadata you can improve the tap-through rate of an ad (TTR) and the number of downloads (Download Rate).

-Optimization techniques are very similar to those in point 1) and are often used together.
+Apple Store search optimization techniques are very similar to those in point 1) and are often used together.
 Some elements have a bigger impact on the TTR of a creative set (icon, name, rating), others on the Download Rate (screenshots, description).

 According to Apple, the discrepancy between the data provided by MMP and Apple Search Ads can reach 60% for some apps.
 Here are the key reasons: